 Ultimately, personas are the heartbeat of your organization and extend their influence into the sales process, customer support, and even product development.

 Creating buyer personas is one thing; writing content that caters to them is another.
 Of course, every single blog post you write does not have to cater to each persona.
 The purpose of having buyer personas is so that you can cater individual pieces of content to each of them.
 There may be times when a blog post caters to multiple personas, but you don’t have to make that your goal.

 Writing to personas means solving specific problems.
 When writing a blog article, for example, you want to make sure you choose a title that will inspire specific people to read your piece.
 Research your title and the long-tail keyword you’re choosing to focus on that fits your persona.
-Do this by identifying questions your persona may want answered or problems that persona may want solved—and choosing a compelling title with a long-tail keyword to focus on.
+Do this by identifying questions your persona may want

 It’s important to directly speak to your targeted audience.
 Write content that fits your persona and caters to his or her interests.
 This allows you to be more granular in what you’re writing about.
 Cater your language to your personas and use words that they identify with.
 You should know if the personas use industry-specific terms or if they prefer more informal language.
 Applying the wrong language in your content can turn off specific personas, and, in turn, turn off potential clients.

 Organizations can leverage data to make the most of buyer personas.
 Gathering the right data can tell you if you are missing a critical persona or if you misunderstood a key aspect of the persona.
 It can also tell you if you mistakenly prioritized a persona that isn't actually going to lead to real results.
 Key performance indicators (KPIs) can help show whether a specific buyer persona is working or not.
 For example, tracking marketing qualified leads, sales qualified leads, opportunities, and even revenue from a particular buyer persona can all demonstrate success.